Milton Keynes (constituency)

 Milton Keynes was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom from 1983 until 1992.

 It covered much of the then recently created Borough of Milton Keynes in Buckinghamshire, including most of the 1967 designated area of Milton Keynes together with Newport Pagnell, Olney and the rural area to the north of Milton Keynes.
 Three wards in the northwest of the borough were excluded.

 History

 The Borough of Milton Keynes was established in 1974 by the Local Government Act 1972, seven years after Milton Keynes was designated as a New Town.
 Before 1983, the Borough was part of the Buckingham constituency; however, its population had expanded to such an extent that the new constituency of Milton Keynes was created for the 1983 general election.
 It comprised the Borough of Milton Keynes, except for the wards of Stony Stratford, Wolverton and Wolverton Stacey Bushes, which were retained by Buckingham.

 The sitting Buckingham MP, William Benyon of the Conservative Party, was elected for the new seat, and was its only ever MP.
+The constituency's electorate expanded dramatically as Milton Keynes' population continued to grow over the period; on its creation in 1983 it had an electorate of 79,229, already above average for a parliamentary constituency, and by 1987 its electorate was 97,041, larger than any other constituency in the UK except the Isle of Wight, which at the time was legally prevented from being divided into multiple constituencies.

-Uniquely outside the normal cycle of periodic reviews by the Boundaries Commission, Milton Keynes was split into two constituencies for the 1992 general election: North East Milton Keynes and Milton Keynes South West.
+If it had remained undivided at the 1992 election, it would have had an electorate of 129,170, around twice the national average.
+Because of this unusually large and rapid population growth, and uniquely outside the normal cycle of periodic reviews by the Boundaries Commission, Milton Keynes was split into two constituencies for the 1992 general election: North East Milton Keynes and Milton Keynes South West.